 Popular Skills for Marketing Research Director

 Marketing Research Directors report using a pretty varied skill set on the job.
-Most notably, facility with Strategic Marketing and Strategy are correlated to pay that is significantly above average, leading to increases of 24 percent and 21 percent, respectively.
-Skills that are correlated to lower pay, on the other hand, include People Management and Data Analysis.
+Most notably, facility with Strategic Marketing and Strategy are correlated to pay that is significantly above average, leading to increases of 28 percent and 24 percent, respectively.
+Skills that pay less than market rate include People Management.
 Most people familiar with Market Research also know Project Management.

 Pay by Experience Level for Marketing Research Director